aspose-total/Aspose.Total-Products/total/en/java/conversion/word-to-powerpoint/_index.md

                           <span itemprop="name"><b>How long does it take to convert WORD?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">This online WORD converter works quickly, but its speed depends primarily on the size of the WORD file you are converting.
 Smaller WORD files can be converted to POWERPOINT in just a few seconds.
-If you have integrated the conversion code into your .NET application, the speed of the conversion process will depend on how well you have optimized your application.</span>
+If you have integrated the conversion code into your Java application, the speed of the conversion process will depend on how well you have optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">